ampize/docs/content/docs/guides/publish.md

 ### HTTPS and SSL certificates

-Modern web requires security, and communications to every modern website should be encrypted over HTTPS.
+Modern web requires security, and communications to every website should be encrypted over HTTPS.
-Using HTTPS allows Progressive Web Apps and is now a "must have" if you have to get high SEO rankings.
+Using HTTPS allows Progressive Web Apps and is now a "must have" if you want to get high SEO rankings.

 The AMPize.me cloud infrastructure will automatically generate a SSL certificate for your website, so you don't have to care about it.
 Just provide us your domain name and point it to our servers.
 We handle the rest.